kotbaton/pymcdm/README.md

     [4, 3, 0.5]
 ])

-# Define weights and types
+# Define criteria weights (should sum up to 1)
 weights = np.array([0.3, 0.5, 0.2])

+# Define criteria types (1 for profit, -1 for cost)
 types = np.array([1, -1, 1])

 # Create object of the method
+# Note, that default normalization method for TOPSIS is minmax
 topsis = TOPSIS()

 # Determine preferences and ranking for alternatives